Caring For Your Barbecue

 - We are more than happy to service your BBQ, just drop it to our factory in Taylors Beach.

-- If you have to freight it to us please remove the hot plate and give the barbecue a thorough clean.
+- If you have to freight it to us please remove the hotplate and and lid, give the barbecue a thorough clean.

 - For best results use oven cleaner then wash off with warm soapy water.